Dead4ever07/RC/proj2/Joana_Louro_Luis_Santos_Lab2_Report.md

 (do the introduction latter)

 # Part 1 - Development of a download application

-– Report of a successful download, including print-screen of Wireshark logs showing the FTP packets -> Important ter a priint disto!!!

-# Part 2 - Configuration and Study of a Network
-## Experience 1 - Configure an IP Network
 ### Architecture of the Download Application

 The FTP download application follows a modular and layered architecture.